evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

 **Source** | [Raw Data](https://data.cityofnewyork.us/Housing-Development/DOB-Permit-Issuance/ipu4-2q9a) |

 #### Adjacent to Construction Site Classification
 To identify if a building was adjacent to a construction site, I had to create a separate dataset containing Construction Only sites.
-To do this, the following expressions was used:
+To do this, the following expression was used:

     Construction = 1

 Once these sites were selected, a new shapefile was created by saving out using the selected feature save as method.
 With this new dataset, a buffer shapefile was created.
-Approximately 5 meter buffers were created for all Constructon Only polygons.
+Approximately 5-meter buffers were created for all Construction Only polygons.
 As the data used were in decimal degrees the following calculations had to be made to produce the buffers.

     1.00 decimal degree = 111 km
     0.001 decimal degree = 111 m
     0.000009 decimal degree = 1 m
     0.000045 decimal degree = 5 m

 A new output file is created for these buffers and used alongside the running master 301 Building Footprint file.
-Using a research tool *Select by Location* and selecting *overlap*, QGIS selects all polygons in 301 Building Footprint file that overlap with polygons.
-They cannot be completely covered by these buffer zones, which eliminates the possibilit of a construction zone being counted as an adjacent site unless it is adjacent to construction as well.
+Using a research tool *Select by Location* and selecting *overlap*, QGIS selects all polygons in the 301 Building Footprint file that overlaps with polygons.
+They cannot be completely covered by these buffer zones, which eliminates the possibility of a construction zone counted as an adjacent site unless it is adjacent to construction as well.

 Once these adjacent sites are selected, a new field created where